polca/premise/docs/extract.rst

  ============================================================================================ ===========

-Although these datasets have a limited number of locations (CH, RER, DE, ES), the IEA report provides country-specific load factors:
+Although these datasets have a limited number of locations (CH, RER, DE, ES), the IEA report provides country-specific productivity (in annual kWh produced per kWp) for 33 countries, which are used to build country-specific PV electricity mixes:

  ======================= =========== ========= ==========
   production [kWh/kWp]    roof-top    façade    central